xd009642/streamer-template/doc/02_audio_decoding.md

 }
 ```

-Looking at this there's probably a few questions.
+Looking at this there are probably a few questions.

 * Could we handle interleaving in the decoding side instead of an extra loop?
 * Could we also not await on the channel send and fire off more futures quicker?